 Current or previous stake technology specialists in the stake (where available)

 Existing stake meetinghouse technology documentation

-mhtech.lds.org, which includes sections on Getting Started, Support and Help, and Training
+Mhtech.ChurchofJesusChrist.org, which includes sections on getting started, support and help, and training

 8. What if wards have already called ward technology positions similar to an assistant technology specialist?

 Bishoprics should work with stake presidencies to determine if these ward callings should be changed to an assistant technology specialist.
-Some benefits to changing the calling include:
+Some benefits to changing the calling include the following:

-The calling can be put into LCR as an official Church calling and not as a custom calling, enabling the person to receive (1) headquarters training and communications and (2) access to systems associated with this calling (see #6 above)
+The calling can be put into LCR as an official Church calling and not as a custom calling, enabling the person to receive (1) headquarters training and communications and (2) access to systems associated with this calling (see number 6 above).

 12 years old.